Ajith-95/Data-governance-dashboard/README.md

 #### Data-governance-dashboard
-This README provides business-focused analysis, key insights, and metrics definitions for the dashboards included in this repository.
-The goal is to help hiring managers, recruiters, and collaborators understand your analytical thinking, KPI design, and impact-driven approach as a Business Analyst.
+This README provides business-focused analysis, key insights, and metrics definitions for the dashboard included in this repository.
+The goal is to help hiring managers, recruiters, and collaborators understand analytical thinking, KPI design, and impact-driven approach as a Business Analyst.

 #Objective: